CapitaoDAreia/exercitando-conceitos-HTML-CSS-JS/ex1/readme.md

-# Exercício com HTML, CSS e JS
+# Exercising with HTML, CSS e JS

-- Neste exercício as propriedades da página sofrem alterações de acordo com a hora do sistema do usuário.
+## Hora do dia

+- In this exercise, the page properties change according to the user's system time.